opendoor-labs/docusign_api/README.md

 # docusign_api

-Use the Docusign REST API with libcurl
+A simple ruby gem for using the DocuSign REST API with libcurl.

 ## Usage
 Add to your Gemfile: